aburkard/501proj/README.md

 # 501proj

-Note the Twitter script requires the tweepy and elasticsearch packages:
+Note the Twitter script requires the following packages:

 	pip install tweepy
 	pip install elasticsearch
 	pip install certifi
+	pip install TextBlob
+	pip install gensim
+	pip install Pattern

+It's possible that you may have to install additional nltk packages using nltk.download()

 Twitter API settings are defined in config.ini.
 We've included an API key for a dummy Twitter account.
 To pull tweets, generate new attributes, and output cleanliness data just run: